learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 ## Loading Specific Data

-Looking at the schema, we might be interested in retrieving a specific piece of data, such as the articles' headlines.
-We see that this is a key under **'docs'**, which is under 'response'.
-This gives us roughly: **data['response']['docs']['headline']**.
-While this is close to the code we'll use to extract headlines, something is a bit off.
+Looking at the schema, you might be interested in retrieving a specific piece of data, such as the articles' headlines.
+Notice that this is a key under **'docs'**, which is under 'response'.
+So the schema is roughly: **data['response']['docs']['headline']**.
+While this is close to the code you'll use to extract headlines, something is a bit off.
 Notice that if you look closely at the schema outline, that the 'docs' subheading is actually a list.
 Each item within this list should be a dictionary with the keys shown above, but that is an important distinction.
-Breaking it into two steps we have:
+Breaking it into two steps you have:

 ```python